Access GAEZ data

 The dynamic range adjustment is turned off and the histogram redraws.

 This histogram represents the 2010 yield of irrigated wheat globally.
-The average is about 4.1 tons per hectare.
 Next, you'll add more statistics to help understand the data.

 Additional statistics are added to the histogram.

 The global mean is 4.2 tons per hectare.
-From the previous module, you learned that the yield values were near 5.0 (Navojoa) and 5.2 (Ciudad Obregon).
+Earlier in the tutorial, you learned that the yield values were near 5.0 (Navojoa) and 5.2 (Ciudad Obregon).
 These values are above the global mean but are within one standard deviation (< 5.94 ton/ha).
 This implies that there is room for improved yields.

 Create a local histogram of yields